binaryholdings/tenderseed/README.md

 The seed is configured via a [toml](https://github.com/toml-lang/toml) config file.
 The default configuration file is shown below.

-> A first run of tenderseed will generate a default configuration if one does not exist.
+> A first run of Tenderseed will generate a default configuration if one does not exist.

 ```toml
 # path to address book (relative to tendermint-seed home directory or an absolute path)